compute the limit of a rational function at a pole

 The command RationalFunctionLimit(f,p) returns either undefined if the rational function f does not admit a finite limit at the point given by p, or the limit of f at p otherwise.

-If p is a pole of f, that is, if p cancels the denominator of f, then it is assumed that p is an isolated pole of f, that is, f has no poles other than p in a neighbourhood of p.
+If p is a pole of f, that is, if p cancels the denominator of f, then it is assumed that p is an isolated pole of f, that is, f has no poles other than p in a neighborhood of p.

 This command is part of the RegularChains[AlgebraicGeometryTools] package, so it can be used in the form RationalFunctionLimit(..) only after executing the command with(RegularChains[AlgebraicGeometryTools]).
 However, it can always be accessed through the long form of the command by using RegularChains[AlgebraicGeometryTools][RationalFunctionLimit](..).